Travel to the UK during Covid-19: What you need to know before you go - KTVZ

 - Northern Ireland

 In Northern Ireland, all non-essential shops have reopened and restaurants are open for indoor and outdoor dining for up to six people from two households.
-From July 5, live music and theater will be allowed.
+Children under 12 aren’t included in this total.
+A single household of no more than 10 people can also sit together inside.
+As of July 5, live music and theater is allowed.

 Up to six people from two households can meet in a private home.
+Children under 12 are not counted in the total.
 For exact guidelines, see here.

-Up to 15 people (including children) from no more than three households can also socialize outdoors in a private garden.
-From July 5, this will be changed to 15 people from any number of households.
+Up to 15 people (including children) from no more than five households can also socialize outdoors in a private garden.

 Overnight stays to self-contained holiday accommodation with your household — or with up to six people from no more than two households — are also now permitted.
+Children under 12 aren’t counted in this total.
 Northern Ireland outdoor visitor attractions have also reopened.

 As of May 24, hotels and B&Bs have also reopened, as have museums and other indoor leisure and visitor attractions.
 Up to six people from two households can meet in a private home and stay overnight.